hilbix/tino/howto/wsl.md

 ### WSL without Microsoft Store

 I found a problem if you have disabled Micrsoft store.
 In that case you will see some strange error that some service isn't started.
-(This is the mmissing store and Installer from store.)
+(This is the missing store and Installer from store.)

 In that case you still can use the default Linux etc. applicatons from Microsoft.
 You just have to download and install them yourself.
 As follows: